alexpopov1/masters-project/README.md

 them ideal for real cyber-physical systems.
 We test the methods on a set of dynamic optimization problems, demonstrating impressive performance in comparison to alternative strategies.

-This repository contains the code developed throughout the project (see folders 'ExternalActiveSet', 'Formation' and 'Ring) as well as a PDF versions of the final thesis and the accompanying presentation slides (see 'Thesis').
+This repository contains the code developed throughout the project (see folders 'ExternalActiveSet', 'Formation' and 'Ring') as well as a PDF versions of the final thesis and the accompanying presentation slides (see 'Thesis').